Honey Orange Roasted Carrots

 Because I have a smaller family, I can’t go too overboard on the side dishes unless we want to be eating leftovers for weeks, so I have to pick and choose my sides wisely.

-These honey orange roasted carrots are definitely making an appearance on my holiday table because they are ready in 20 minutes, so easy, and filled with flavor.
+These roasted honey glazed carrots are definitely making an appearance on my holiday table because they are ready in 20 minutes, so easy, and filled with flavor.

 I’ve always been a huge fan of roasted vegetables.
 Roasting them accentuates their natural flavors, and in the case of carrots, their natural sweetness is also enhanced.